ibaldes/monte-carlo-options-pricing/README.md

 - Monte-Carlo implementation Vanilla European options pricing with or without Greeks.
 These also return standard errors of the prices and greeks.

 EuropeanBarrier.py contains functions for the following:
+- Analytic pricing for Knock-in/Knock-out European puts and calls (greeks: to be added).
-- Monte-Carlo pricing for Knock-in/Knock-out European put and calls with Greeks.
+- Monte-Carlo pricing for Knock-in/Knock-out European puts and calls with Greeks.
 These also return standard errors of the prices and greeks.

 PricingExample.py calls the functions from EuropeanVanilla.py and EuropeanBarrier.py showing some example prices.